China – a strong partner in education, research and innovation

 Political framework

-The research cooperation between the two countries is based on an 1978 intergovernmental agreement on scientific and technological cooperation.
-Ever since, topics and framework conditions of the cooperation are addressed in regular meetings which are attended by representatives of the research ministries of both countries, and of research, funding and intermediary organisations as well as individual scientists.
+Research cooperation between the two countries is based on an intergovernmental agreement on scientific and technological cooperation dating back to 1978.
+Since then, future topics of joint cooperation, but above all framework conditions for cooperation, have been discussed at regular meetings attended by representatives of the research ministries of both countries, research, funding and intermediary organizations, and individual scientists.

-Research and education cooperation were further deepened with the introduction of the German-Chinese Intergovernmental Consultations that took place in 2011, 2012, 2014, 2016, 2018, 2021 and, most recently, 2023 (also see German-Chinese science cooperation: Dialogue in times of limited scope for action - BMBF).
+Research and education cooperation was further deepened with the introduction of the Sino-German government consultations, which have so far taken place in 2011, 2012, 2014, 2016, 2018, 2021 and, most recently, 2023 (also see German-Chinese science cooperation: Dialogue in times of limited scope for action - BMBF).

 Role of the International Bureau

-On behalf of the BMBF, the International Bureau aims to expand the international network of German universities, research institutes and companies in order for the German science and industry sectors to gain expertise and obtain the lead in innovation.
-Thus, the International Bureau contributes to the implementation of the international dimension in the BMBF’s programmes and also provides project funding on behalf of the BMBF.
-Focus areas of currently funded projects with China managed by the International Bureau are thematic alumni networks, concepts for the development of China expertise at universities and application-oriented projects with industry participation (so-called '2 + 2' projects) in various fields as well as research projects on marine environment and polar research.
+On behalf of the BMBF, the International Bureau pursues the goal of expanding the international networking of German universities, research institutions and companies so that German science and industry can gain competencies and achieve innovative advantages.
+In this way, the International Bureau contributes to the implementation of the international dimension in the BMBF's specialist programmes and also provides project funding for this purpose on behalf of the BMBF.
+The current project funding in the context of China, which is managed by the International Bureau, focuses on subject-oriented alumni networks, concepts for building up China competence at universities and research institutions, and research projects on current developments in the People's Republic of China.